alchemy-bootcamp-one-winter-2018/lectures/class-12-canvas-chartjs/README.md

     * JS instruction = engineered vs CSS instruction = not so much
     * thanks to TA's!
     * kudos for self awareness (:
+* Optional one on ones w/ SJ
+    * DM to schedule
+    * 3-6 is preferable
+    * first come first served
 * Questions?

 ## Learning Objectives